 Bowden and Sinatra consider the size of the atherogenic LDL particles to be important.
 Thus, the more of the large fluffy particles, the better.
 The more of the small dense particles, the higher your risk.
-They even suggest these parameters may be considered the “new good and bad” cholesterol, instead of the traditional HDL cholesterol and LDL cholesterol.
+They even suggest these parameters may be considered the “new good and bad” cholesterol, instead of the traditional HDL and LDL cholesterol.

 Nature is complex and so are biological mechanisms that control bodily functions.
-A disease often occurs during specific conditions that involve many different biological mechanisms.
+A disease often occurs during specific conditions that involve many different biological pathways.
 Of course environmental and genetic factors play a role as well.
 So, why should there be a one simple cause of heart disease such as chronic inflammation or cholesterol?
 Isn’t it more likely that lipoproteins, cholesterol, oxidation, inflammation and many other factors are all involved at the same time?
 So, again, we may disagree because our methods of simplifying complex mechanisms are different.

 An association between LDL particle size and cardiovascular risk has been found in some studies.
 However, measurements reflecting the number of LDL particles appear to be a stronger predictor of risk than particle size in itself.
 LDL-P and apolipoprotein B reflect the number of LDL-particles.
 Interestingly, patients with FH usually have large LDL-particles, but their risk of heart disease is very high, and so is their LDL-particle number.
 It is likely that the association between small LDL and heart disease reflects an increased number of LDL particles in patients with small particles.
 Therefore, particle size in itself may be unimportant.

 Bowden and Sinatra say the benefits of statin drugs to have been widely exaggerated.
 Furthermore, they believe the side effects of these drugs to be much more common than previously thought.
 They point out that statin therapy may be associated with cancer and diabetes.
 Other common side effects may be memory problems, lack of energy and sexual dysfunction.
 They believe that much of the side effects of statin therapy may be traced to depletion of coenzyme Q-10.
 Dr. Sinatra only uses statin drugs for high risk middle aged men.